Troubleshooting¶

 Error Data Loss Crash Type Data¶

-- Confirm whether other third-party SDKs with Crash capture functionality are used simultaneously.
-If so, place the initialization method of the observation SDK after other SDKs.
+- Confirm whether other third-party SDKs with crash capturing capabilities are used simultaneously.
+If so, place the initialization method of the observing SDK after other SDKs.

 User Data Fields¶